cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

   // -0 is also a number in JS.
 Weird, but here it is:
   0 === -0 // true

-  // There is also -Infinity, which are not strictly or loosely equal to each other.
+  // There is also -Infinity:
   32 / -0 = -Infinity
   32 / 0 = Infinity
   ```

-  There are some methods that come built-in with every number.
+  Some methods come built-in with every number.
 You can check them from the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String), or writing `Number.prototype` to your chrome console, which will return you the Number prototype object.

   <details>
     <summary>Built-in Number methods cheatsheet</summary>